Tomato Roma VF 50 seeds

 The Roma Tomato is a favourite sauce tomato all around the world.
 The plum fruits weigh 60-80 grams.
 Roma is a determinate or with other words a bush tomato; but the plants are vigorous and mostly treated as semi-determinate.
-A very popular plum tomato in Italy, along with the San Marzano tomato; these two varieties are for proper jar heads.

 Enjoy in salads with mozzarella or use in stews or making your own tomato sauce.
 This tomato can be grown successfully outside in the UK, or if you want an excellent crop you can grow the plants in the greenhouse or polytunnel too.